SpiderOak/nimbus.io/docs/internals_overview.rst

 Tour of Database Schemas
 ------------------------

+The architecture for Nimbus.io calls for a small central PostgreSQL database, and a PostgreSQL database on each storage node.
+The central database is small enough to fit entirely in memory, and can be be scaled vertically.
+Node databases contain information about data stored on that particular node.

-The central PostgreSQL database stores customers, collections, data centers, storage clusters, and storage nodes.
+The central PostgreSQL database has tables for customers, collections, data centers, storage clusters, and storage nodes.
 A customer may have zero or more collections.
-A collection is assigned to a particular storage cluster on which its data resides (although virtual collections allow objects in a collection to span multiple real collections.)
+A collection is assigned to a particular storage cluster on which its data resides (although virtual collections storage to span across multiple real collections.)
 A storage cluster is composed of exactly 10 storage nodes acting as a team.
 A storage cluster resides in a particular data center.

-Within each storage node, there's a local PostgreSQL database.
-This has entries for value files, segments, segment sequences, and conjoined archives.
-Basically, all the meta for every object is stored in this database, but the binary blobs are stored in the file system in value files.
+The parity stripes of actual binary values are stored in the file system in "value files" of up to 1 GB in size.
+The database on each node contains pointers into these files file system, specifying where to find data for each object.
+This includes handoffs and tombstones.

 Message and Component Based Architecture
 ----------------------------------------